 The termination rates and disability rates were based on historical and current data, adjusted to reflect estimated future experience and professional judgment.
 As part of the analysis, a comparison was made between the actual number of terminations by age and the projected number based on the prior years' assumptions.

+Withdrawal rates for Police and Fire:

+2.50% per year for the first 10 years of service; none thereafter

+Service-related benefits:

-Withdrawal rates for Police and Fire: 2.50% per year for the first 10 years of service; none thereafter Service-related benefits: 75% of Police and Fire deaths and disabilities are assumed to be service-related.
+75% of Police and Fire deaths and disabilities are assumed to be service-related.
 For the other groups, no service-related decrements are assumed.

-Retirement rates: General E mployees Paraprofe essionals
+Retirement rates: General E General Employees

 Age Rate Age Rate

 Under 55 0% Under 65 0%

 55 - 59 2% 65-69 40%

 60 - 61 5% 70 100%

 62 - 63 10%

 64 25%

 65 - 69 30%

 70 100%

-If age is less than 65, rates are increased to 25% upon eligibility for the Rule of 85.
+^{}If age is less than 65, rates are increased to 25% upon eligibility for the Rule of 85.

-Police Em nployees Fire Emp oloyees
+Police Employees Fire Emp oloyees

 Years of Service Rate Years of Service Rate

 Less than 25 0% Less than 25 0%

 25 90% 25 25%

 26-29 2% 26-29 2%

 30+ 35% 30+ 35%

-Rate increases to 10 0% upon attainmen nt of age 65.
+^{}Rate increases to 100% upon attainment of age 65.

-Retirement rates for Dispatchers: Retirement Age for Inactive Vested Participants: Age 62; Age 65 for ent, but not prior to age 6
+Retirement rates for Dispatchers: 1

+100% upon first becoming eligible for Normal Retirement, but not prior to age 62

-estimated future ex comparison was m sperience and pr ade between the ofessional judgment. nt data, adjusted to reflec As part of the analysis, a tirements by age and the
+Retirement Age for Inactive Vested Participants: Age 62; Age 65 for Paraprofessionals The retirement rates were based on historical and current data, adjusted to reflect estimated future experience and professional judgment.
+As part of the analysis, a comparison was made between the actual number of retirements by age and the projected number based on the prior years' assumptions.

+Percent Married:

-Percent Married: 75% of male partic pants and 65% of female participan ts are assumed to be mar riec
+75% of male participants and 65% of female participants are assumed to be married.

-Age of Spouse: Females three years younger than males
+Age of Spouse:

+Females three years younger than males
-SECTION 4: Reporting Information for the Town of East Hartford Pension Plan

-Net Investment Return: 8.00%.
+Net Investment Return:

+7.90% (previously, 8.00%).
 The net investment return assumption is a long-term estimate derived from historical data, current and recent market expectations, and professional judgment.
-As part of the analysis, a building block approach was used that reflects inflation expectations and anticipated risk premiums for each of the portfolio's asset classes, as well as the Plan's target asset allocation. ------------------------ ---
+As part of the analysis, a building block approach was used that reflects inflation expectations and anticipated risk premiums for each of the portfolio's asset classes, as well as the Plan's target asset allocation.